Top 10 DTC Marketing Strategies & Successful Real-world Examples

 What is the difference between DTC and B2C marketing?

 DTC marketing involves promoting and selling products directly to buyers online through e-commerce platforms and company websites.
 Meanwhile, BTC companies tend to sell through intermediaries like brick-and-mortar stores and websites like Amazon.
 During the pandemic, the line between DTC and B2C is blurring since the majority of B2C companies are starting to adopt the DTC model to survive.

 How to conduct a DTC marketing assessment?

 To conduct an effective DTC marketing assessment, you need to evaluate all your marketing channels and assets with direct-to-consumer strategy in mind.
-You can also review the ROI and budget of your existing strategy to figure out which areas need improvement.
+Marketers can also review the ROI and budget of their existing strategy to figure out which areas need improvement.